Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 Load **neuropal_data_trimmed.mat**

 #### Cell ID
+In the GUI take the following actions
+* Auto-ID All
 Select each neuron and try to identify it using the manuals here: https://www.hobertlab.org/neuropal/
 * The example data for OH15262 can be found on tigressdata at /projects/LEIFER/neuropal_example_data
 * Note that there are separate manuals for NeuroPAL w and w/o GCaMP (OH15500 and OH15262)